Welcome to today's edition of the Rush 24-7 podcast.

 Yes.

-But in a picture, perhaps even more symbolic, the new speaker was on the floor for a time, holding her six-year-old grandson all the while giving directions on how events were to proceed.
+But in a picture perhaps even more symbolic, the new speaker was on the floor for a time, holding her six-year-old grandson all the while, giving directions on how events were to proceed.

 It seemed the ultimate in multitasking.

-Oh, taking care of the children and the country.
+Taking care of the children and the country.

-Taking care of the children, you see, up till now, the children haven't been taken care of.
+You see, up till now, the children haven't been taking care.

-By the way, folks, if you haven't done it, you have to go to Rush Limbaugh.com.
+By the way, folks, if you haven't done it, you have to go to rushlimbaugh.com and look at our homepage.

-Have you been there, Sterling?
+The graphic, have you been there, Sterling?

-You see the graphic of the Queen Bee syndrome that we did.
+You see the graphic of the Queen Bee Syndrome that we did?

 You've got to see this.

-The side-by-size of of uh Pelosi and Hillary, you gotta study it, though.
+The side-by-size of Pelosi and Hillary.

-I mean, it is it is hilarious.
+I mean, it is hilarious.

 Of course, black has the slimming effect, as we know.